 When a male leader is direct, confident, or decisive, he’s often known by a C-word: Confident.
 Competent.
 Charismatic.
 He’s prized as a strong leader, a natural leader.
-A woman, however, is often stuck with a less desirable word.
+A woman who shares the same characteristics in a leadership position, however, is often stuck with a less desirable word.
 With less desirable connotations.

 I told my husband about the title of this blog and asked him what he thought the B-word was.
 He answered tongue in cheek.
 “Bright?
 Balanced?
 Bold?”
 I laughed.
 The truth is, we both know she’s more likely to be known as bossy.
 Or worse, a b#tch.

 Strangely enough, it’s not just men that make these pronouncements.
 Other women do too.